 CAISO has successfully built alliances – among LGBTI groups; with other Trinidad & Tobago NGOs and movements; and internationally.
 CAISO has worked collaboratively to build interventions and capacity to deliver justice and build resilience.
 Namely, we initiated strategic partnerships with The University of the West Indies at St. Augustine:

-CAISO has championed creation of a shared delivery mechanism to make core management functions affordable for NGOs, and has mobilized ACSOTT, the InterAmerican Development Bank NextGen board and the Cropper Foundation to develop a pilot.
+CAISO has championed the creation of a shared delivery mechanism to make core management functions affordable for NGOs, and has mobilized ACSOTT, the Inter-American Development Bank NextGen board and the Cropper Foundation to develop a pilot, which is in progress.
+CAISO is also fuelled by creativity and is a regular programme partner of the NGC Bocas Lit Fest and organises an annual festival event that takes its writers into LGBTI communities and features and celebrates Caribbean LGBTIQ+ writing.